nadl40/mbnz-release/README.md

 https://www.discogs.com/release/14903602-Mendelssohn-Budapest-Festival-Orchestra-Ivan-Fischer-Anna-Lucia-Richter-Barbara-Kozelj-Pro-Musica-Gi

-Most recent Ivan Fisher releases do not follow standards and will generate warnings and incomplete html form.

 ### relationships

 Both above scripts generate `relationshipsSerial.txt` file that is used by the script addRelationships.pl to add artist credits and works in the Musicbrainz Relationship tab.